Antonio Ponz: Viaje de Espana (Journey around Spain)

 In 1785 Ponz published Voyage beyond Spain (Viaje fuera de España) which documented the tour he took around Europe in 1783 with the dual purpose of defending Spain from adverse travel reviews and contributing external philosophical ideas to the economic, social and artistic evolution within Spain.
 It is a journey representing the aspirations and tensions of enlightened reformers.
 Under the critical spotlight he was to flourish in the light and shadow of the French Revolution.
 He also sampled the economic and social dynamism and political freedom of Britain, the intellectual and religious tolerance in the United Provinces and the bitter memories of the Spanish occupation of The Netherlands.
 Although his work is concerned primarily with artistic description, it also includes reflections on the economy, as well as the social and religious life abroad, and, more darkly, the foreign policies in the territories visited.

-Assigned to moderate reformism and no supporter of breaks, our author advocates the involvement of the nobility, through economic development and the patronage, in the progress of the country, while avoiding reference to sociability and everyday life.
-In art, he goes in the name of "good taste" neoclassical some selected readers, while perceived growing importance of the public and the market in the world of art.
-In the religious and political freedoms horrified rejects English and Dutch, without actually sense the impending revolutionary storm in France.
-Who liked to call himself a "modernario" embodies well compared to other international travelers as Gaspar de Molina and Saldivar, better known as Marquis of Ureña, or Leandro Fernandez de Moratín, face a more disciplined Illustration contained and respectful of the Church, the monarchy and order estates.
+Assigned to moderate reformism and no supporter of breaks, Antonia Ponz advocated for economic development and patronage, in the progress of the country, while avoiding reference to sociability and everyday life.